BasLijten/blog/content/blog/how-to-token-replacement-on-web-config-inside-web-deployment-packages/index.md

   <add key="property2" value="pass@w0rd1" />
   <add key="property3" value="http://someendpoint" />
 </appSettings>
 ```
+Changing the configuration approach _and_ getting rid of default configuration in the web.config, would be a win-win situation.
 ## The solution

-A specific Azure Devops Task, called the [File Transform task](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/utility/file-transform?view=azure-devops) offers a much easier approach to replace variables, by using tokens: within the connectionstrings and appSettings section of an xml file, every token which has been pre- and post-fixed by double underscores __ (example: ```__token__```) can be replaced by an evironment variable.
+A specific Azure Devops Task, called the [File Transform task](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/utility/file-transform?view=azure-devops) offers a much easier approach to replace variables, by using tokens: within the connectionstrings and appSettings section of an xml file, every token which has been pre- and post-fixed by double underscores __ (example: ```__token__```) can be replaced by an evironment variable which is specified in Azure Devops.
 However, the use of this tasks is not as trivial as it looks like.
 Specifying the targetfiles requires extra effort and working with the local settings doesn't work the same way as before anymore, as the defaultvalues should be replaced by the various  ```__tokens__``` which need to be replaced.

 ```xml
 <appSettings>